tw4l/bitarchivist.net/src/pages/pages/2019-01-12---cv/index.md

 "Democratizing Archives: Digital Libraries and the Expansion of the Archival User Base" (with Leah Edelman and Elizabeth McGorty), University of Indiana-Bloomington SAA Student Chapter Conference, Bloomington, IN, March 2014.

+## Grants and Awards

+Concordia University Library Research Grant, 2019.
+"Bulk Reviewer: a software application for identifying and managing private and sensitive information in digital archives."
+Amount awarded: $4,000.

+Summer Fellowship, Library Innovation Lab at Harvard Law School, 2018.

 ## Skills

 #### General